Upcoming Trips

 - Day 10 - Travel

-Students must be enrolled in ORM 399 Expedition Travel: Ocean Water Skills.
-The course will meet weekly throughout Fall 2025.
+Students must be enrolled in ORM 399 Expedition Travel.
+This course will meet weekly in the Spring 2026 semester.

 -